Shakira: 1990–1993: Magia and Peligro

-Shakira originally recorded her song "¿Dónde Estás Corazón?" (later included on her album Pies Descalzos) for the compilation album Nuestro Rock Volumen II, released in Colombia in 1994.
-The song became a hit in Colombia.
+Shakira's second studio album, Peligro, was released in March 1993.
+It features the singles "Tú Serás la Historia de Mi Vida", "Eres", "Peligro", and "Brujería".
+Shakira was not pleased with the final result, taking issue mainly with the production.
+The album was better received than Magia had been, but it became another commercial failure.
+In 1993–1994, she acted in the Colombian telenovela El Oasis, playing the character of Luisa Maria.

-Having been moved up in her class work ahead of her age, Shakira graduated from a convent secondary school when she was 15, but her professional involvement in music prevented her from continuing formal education.
-At the Colegio La Enseñanza that she attended, the nuns expected students to visit the poorest areas of the town and help teach reading and writing to unschooled children there, which gave Shakira one of her early exposures to child poverty issues.
+Having been moved up in her classwork ahead of her age, Shakira graduated from a convent secondary school when she was 15, but her professional involvement in music prevented her from continuing formal education.
+At the Colegio La Enseñanza that she attended, the nuns expected students to visit the poorest areas of the town and help teach reading and writing to unschooled children there.
 "The seeds of their education are well-planted in my system.
 I believe in God.
 I believe in the sacraments" – Shakira told the interviewer in 2002.

-On starting her career so early, she later said: "I wouldn't have done anything different myself [...] though I think I missed out on adolescence.
+On starting her career so early, she said: "I wouldn't have done anything different myself ... though I think I missed out on adolescence.
 I never misbehaved when I was a teenager and that's something you've got to do.
 I was so focused on my goals.
 I was already an adult when I was 14.
-Maybe I'll have a belated adolescence when I'm old".
+Maybe I'll have a belated adolescence when I'm old."